Page Contents

 Sister Liguori

 A sectarian cause célèbre began with the flight of Sister Liguori from the Presentation Convent, Wagga, in 1920.
 She lodged with a Protestant minister and subsequent court cases inflamed sectarian bitterness.
-The story is told in Maureen McKeown’s The Extraordinary Case of Sister Liguori. (video lecture)
+The story is told in Jeff Kildea’s Sister Liguori: The Nun Who Divided a Nation. (video lecture)

 Orphanages and Magdalen laundries